-\ Due to the provisions on personal data in accordance with the General Data Protection Regulation, for the period 2015-2018, 3 vessels from the DFN VL1218 segment were joined with the vessels in the DFN VL0612 segment for the calculation of the indicator, therefore the two segments share the same indicator value.
-For 2019 figures are available for segments.
+Due to the provisions on personal data in accordance with the General Data Protection Regulation, for the period 2015-2018, 3 vessels from the DFN VL1218 segment were joined with the vessels in the DFN VL0612 segment for the calculation of the indicator, therefore the two segments share the same indicator value.

-\\ Due to the provisions on personal data in accordance with the General Data Protection Regulation, for the period 2015-2018, 3 vessels from the DTS VL0612 segment were joined with the vessels in the DTS VL1218 segment for the calculation of the indicator; therefore the two segments share the same indicator value.
-For 2019 figures are available for segments.
+Due to the provisions on personal data in accordance with the General Data Protection Regulation, for the period 2015-2018, 3 vessels from the DTS VL0612 segment were joined with the vessels in the DTS VL1218 segment for the calculation of the indicator; therefore the two segments share the same indicator value.

-Vessel utilisation indicator is based on observed maximum activity.
+Vessel utilization indicator is based on observed maximum activity.

-Vessels in the purse seins (PS) segment are no longer active, already for two years (in 2018 there was only 1 vessel in the PS segment, with only one fishing trip and zero catches / landings), as there is no occurrence of small pelagic fish in size that would be attractive for the market.
+Vessels in the purse seins (PS) segment have not been active since 2018 (in 2018 there was only 1 vessel in the PS segment, with only one fishing trip and zero catches / landings), as there is no occurrence of small pelagic fish in size that would be attractive for the market.